home | what's new | other sitescontact | about

 E. This needs to be discussed.

-K. And allow me say, too, as “devil’s advocate,” why are we even intimating that pleasure is bad?
+K. And allow me to say, too, as “devil’s advocate,” why are we even intimating that pleasure is bad?
 It sounds puritanical or victorian.
 Don’t we need pleasure to be psychologically healthy?
 And what about the higher-level virtues? – call it “God’s mind.”
 Don’t we experience pleasure by giving to those in need, by doing the right thing?
 Surely, the good feelings of pleasure are not unknown to Divinity.

 E. Alright, yes, the objections are piling up.
 All these are valid points and need to be addressed.